chriscerie/campus-maps/README.md

 # This is some starter code in React with Google Auth

+# Adding code to Github
+For new repos, you can fork into a new Github repository by clicking "Fork" at the top of this screen.

+For existing repos, add a starter branch into your local .git file by doing these commands.
+1) "git remote add starter https://github.com/vincentktieu101/ReactGoogleAuthStarter.git"
+2) "git pull starter master --allow-unrelated-histories"

+You need the flag "--allow-unrelated-histories" if you have a README.md in your existing repo.
+There will then be a merge conflict where you must resolve by editing the README.md accordingly.
+Finally...

+3) push your code to Github!

 # Getting Started

 Example of the app: https://react-google-auth-starter.herokuapp.com/.
 I also have a video on how to use this starter code here! https://www.youtube.com/watch?v=XZceEXlYC1w&ab_channel=VincentTieu.